-In accordance with Section 1008, holders of shares (other than founding securityholders in respect of their founding securities) must be entitled to redeem their shares for their pro rata portion of the escrowed funds in the event that the qualifying acquisition is completed.
-Subject to applicable laws, shareholders who exercise their redemption rights shall be paid within 30 calendar days of completion of the qualifying acquisition and such redeemed shares shall be cancelled.
+In accordance with Section 1008, holders of securities who vote against the qualifying acquisition, must be entitled to convert their securities for their pro rata portion of the escrowed funds in the event that the qualifying acquisition is completed.
+Subject to applicable laws, securityholders who exercise their conversion rights shall be paid within 30 calendar days of completion of the qualifying acquisition and such converted securities shall be cancelled.